brutally-Honest/Simple-Rate-Limiter/README.md

 ## Technical Highlights

-- Zero external dependencies for rate limiting logic (except `godotenv` for config)
+- Zero external dependencies for rate limiting logic
 - Idiomatic Go patterns throughout
 - Clean separation of concerns
 - Easy to extend with new strategies